amy941/Google_Advanced_Module-3_Translate-Data-into-Insights/README.md

 ```
 ![scatterplot](https://github.com/user-attachments/assets/709bb0df-689f-40f9-b988-a8edfa5d6191)

-⚠️⚠️⚠️ For more details, visit: [Case Study: TikTok](https://github.com/amy941/Google_Advanced_Module-3_Translate-Data-into-Insights)
+⚠️⚠️⚠️ For more details, visit: [Case Study: TikTok](https://github.com/amy941/Google_Advanced_Module-3_Translate-Data-into-Insights/blob/main/Case%20Study_%20TikTok%20.ipynb)

 ---
 # PACE: Execute 🤝

 **- Results and Evaluation:**

-  * In task 3 - Building visualizations: We explored the spread of values and the distribution for each ```count``` variable.
-Most of ``count`` variables are skewed to the right (except for ```video_duration_sec``` which resulted in a normal distribution).
+  * In task 3 - Building visualizations: We explored **the spread** of values and **the distribution** for each ```count``` variable.
+Most of ```count``` variables are **skewed to the right** (except for ```video_duration_sec``` which resulted in a normal distribution).

-  * Also in task 3, after investigating the median view counts by ban status, we noticed the median view counts for non-active authors are much greater than the median view counts for active authors.
+  * Also in task 3, after investigating **the median view counts by ban status,** we noticed the median view counts for non-active authors are much greater than the median view counts for active authors.
 Since under review/banned authors are more likely to post claims, thus, their videos attract more views.

-  * In task 4 - Determine Outliers, because the values for the ```count``` variables are heavily skewed to the right as we examined in task 3, thus, defining an outlier by calculating the interquartile range (IQR) and set a threshold that is 1.5 * IQR above the 3rd quartile was the best solution to conduct.
+  * In task 4 - Determine Outliers: Because the values for the ```count``` variables are heavily skewed to the right as we examined in Task 3, defining an outlier by calculating the interquartile range (IQR) and setting a threshold that of 1.5 * IQR above the 3rd quartile was the best approach.

 **- Conclusions:**